Updated on: November 1, 2024

 Why Windows Defender Isn’t Good Enough

 Your Windows computer already comes with Windows Defender (some newer Windows 10 and 11 computers call it “Windows Security” or “Microsoft Defender”) — which, as we saw in our full review, is a decent free antivirus.
-But the problem with Windows Defender is that it’s rarely updated, it doesn’t include additional internet security protections, and it frequently has vulnerabilities that don’t get fixed (sometimes for several years!).
+But the problem with Windows Defender is that it doesn’t include additional internet security protections.
+More to the point, there are other free tools that can work alongside Windows Defender to offer fuller protections.

-Plus, Windows Defender consistently ranks below the top antivirus scanners when it comes to malware detection.
+Plus, Windows Defender consistently ranks below the top antivirus scanners when it comes to malware detection (it’s offline detection rate is particularly disappointing).
 That’s why I always recommend keeping your PC as safe as possible with third-party antivirus software.

 Some of the free programs on my list feature extra cybersecurity protections.
 Avira Free Security for Windows is particularly generous with its free offerings, but even Avira’s free plan has some annoying limitations that don’t exist on its paid plans.